e271828e/Flight.jl/docs/notes/design/framework_spec.md

 The cost supports it: the trace retains one small sparse record per drained batch (above), at drain-rate × device-count — tens of MB per hour worst case, two orders of magnitude below the snapshot log.
-No sampling, no rolling window (complexity without a customer).
+No sampling, no rolling window (row 29).

 ### 9.6 Devices: one authoring contract, no taxonomy

-FlightCore's input/output/GUI trichotomy is lock choreography, not modeling:
+FlightCore's input/output/GUI trichotomy is lock choreography, not modeling: with no lock, the protocol the taxonomy encoded has no referent (row 25).
-`get_data!` may block, so it runs outside the lock; `extract_output` must not block, because it runs inside; the GUI breaks both rules at once and gets a third interface (`render!` under lock, `sync = 0` so VSync cannot stall the sim, a manual framerate sleep).
-With no lock, the protocol the taxonomy encoded has no referent.

 #### Every attached device receives the same handle